freshworks-developers/quick-dive-into-serverless-freshservice/README.md

-## Quick dive into Serverless (ft.
+## Octocat App (ft.
 Freshservice)

 This app creates a Github Issue everytime a Freshdesk ticket is created.
+Also, fetches information from a Issue into the app user interface.

 ### OAuth